sunnyc7/cloud-boilerplate/README.md

 Example of how to use the output from the multi-region class to bootstrap a consul cluster with the help of [cloud-init-buddy](https://github.com/cloudbootup/cloud-init-buddy).

+## `mysql-replication.ts`
+GTID based replication cluster with a single master node and configurable number of replicas.

 # `pulumi/gcp`
 Contains GCP patterns and best practices.
 Everything is codified with Pulumi's TypeScript SDK.